trishullab/copra/data/prompts/baseline/simple-prompt-lean.md

 1. The theorem statement using the `[THEOREM]` keyword.
 3. The theorem description ends with the keyword `[END]`.

-Generate a Lean proof for the theorem which starts with the keyword `begin` followed by the proof of the theorem.
-The proof ends with the keyword `end`.
+Generate a Lean proof for the theorem which starts with the keyword `[PROOF]` followed by the proof of the theorem.
+The proof ends with the keyword `[END]`.
 Also please DO NOT write `sorry` in the proof.
 You can assume that the theorem is provable.